Tmunayyer/GoogleContacts/README.md

 ### Server (Node, Express)

 The server is a typical express server with a few extra modules.
-The first of which would be express-sessions.
+This was my first time using epress-sessions in an application.

 _Express-sessions_: This package allows for an easy management of cookies.
 It is a middleware that will automatically attach a cookie, save it (the session ID) to the store (PostgreSQL), and provide a few additional properties to each request.